It was launched in March 2009 and is a charity registered with the UK Charity Commission. Its number is 1137691.

-CJET inspires and encourages the personal development of disadvantaged young people through journalism, writing, literacy and improving inter-personal communication.
-Community-based journalism is used by the Trust as a powerful vehicle for furthering the personal and social development of young people in hard to reach, non-traditional communities by giving them the ability to think critically about the world and express their ideas in a clear and collaborative way.
-Practising journalism requires them to engage in the civic life of their communities.
+Community-based journalism is used by the trust as a powerful vehicle for furthering the personal and social development of young people in hard to reach, non-traditional communities by giving them the ability to think critically about the world and express their ideas in a clear and collaborative way.
+Practicing journalism requires them to engage in the civic life of their communities.

-A recent report by The Work Foundation identified many areas in the UK where NEET rates among young people was exceptionally high and where public sector cuts meant that youth services and 16-19 education faced reductions of around 20 per cent.
-In Camberwell and Peckham, south London, where CJET is based, the number of young people looking for work for more than six months is up 85 per cent since January 2012.
+A report by The Work Foundation identified many areas in the UK where NEET rates among young people was exceptionally high and where public sector cuts meant that youth services and 16-19 education faced reductions of around 20 percent.
+In Camberwell and Peckham, south London, where CJET is based, the number of young people looking for work for more than six months is up 85 percent since January 2012.
 This dramatic increase in youth unemployment is particularly worrying after the area was badly affected by the riots in August of 2011.
 It is this type of social inequality affecting young people that CJET is striving to deal with.